 Change the last paragraph as follows:

 If either a recommended operating class, or a recommended channel, or both are not supported or understood by the recipient, or if the operating country of the sender is unknown, the recipient shall discard the corresponding channel usage recommendation.
-A STA that has not requested channel usage information and has not received channel usage information in a (Re)Association Response frame shall discard an unsolicited group addressed Channel Usage Response frame.
+A STA that has not requested channel usage information shall discard an unsolicited group addressed Channel Usage Response frame.
 While a STA’s most recently received individually addressed and broadcast channel usage recommendations from the STA’s associated AP differ, the STA should give higher priority to the individually addressed channel usage recommendation.
 A STA that performs both trusted and untrusted channel usage should give higher priority to the trusted channel usage information.

 Dot11WirelessMgmtOptionsEntry ::=